dfinance/docs/move_vm/standard_lib.md

 }
 ```

-Function will return u64 value as height of latest block.
+The method will return u64 value as the height of the latest block.

 ## Transaction